SoftwareAG/webmethods-api-gateway/apigatewayservices/Readme.md

 # API Gateway swagger documents

-API Gateway exposes REST APIs that can be used to perform any  operations that can be done through the UI.
-This helps in automation  and CI/CD cases.
-This folder contains the swagger documents for these  APIs with request and resposne payload samples.
+API Gateway provides REST APIs that can be used to perform any operations that can be done through the application UI.
+You can use these REST APIs for the automation of API Gateway services.

+This folder contains the swagger documents with request and resposne payload samples for API Gateway services.

 Below are the list of swagger files for each of the components available in API Gateway.